merklejerk/send-tokens/README.md

 # Sending wallet's HD mnemonic.
 MNEMONIC='butter crepes sugar flour eggs milk ...'

-# Send 100 wei (100e-18) of tokens to and address,
+# Send 100.53 WHOLE tokens to and address,
 # on the mainnet, using a wallet's private key
-$ send-tokens --key $PRIVATE_KEY $TOKEN $DST 100
+$ send-tokens --key $PRIVATE_KEY $TOKEN $DST 100.53

-# Send 100 wei (100e-18) of tokens to an address, on ropsten,
+# Send 32 of the smallest units of a token to an address, on ropsten,
 # using an HD wallet mnemonic
-$ send-tokens --network ropsten --mnemonic "$MNEMONIC" $TOKEN $DST 100
+$ send-tokens --network ropsten --mnemonic "$MNEMONIC" $TOKEN $DST 32 -d 0

-# Send 100 wei (100e-18) of tokens to an address, on the mainnet,
+# Send 99 WHOLE tokens to an address, on the mainnet,
 # using a keystore file.
-$ send-tokens --keystore './path/to/keystore.json' --password 'secret' $TOKEN $DST 100
+$ send-tokens --keystore './path/to/keystore.json' --password 'secret' $TOKEN $DST 99

-# Send 100 wei (100e-18) of tokens to an address, on the provider's network,
+# Send 64.3163512 WHOLE tokens to an address, on the provider's network,
 # using the provider's default wallet, and wait for 3 confirmations.
-$ send-tokens --provider 'http://localhost:8545' --confirmations 3 $TOKEN $DST 100
+$ send-tokens --provider 'http://localhost:8545' --confirmations 3 $TOKEN $DST 64.3163512
 ```

 ## All Options